Calindra/eitri-docs/en/docs/eitri-shopping/deeplinks.md

     `url` = prefix used for your app
     <br>
-    'inapp' (optional) = if used, it will open the url inside internal app webview
+    'inapp' (optional) = if used, it will open the URL inside internal app webview

-    > We recommend that you uri encode the url content to ensure your special characters and spaces are correctly readed.
+    > We recommend that you uri encode the URL content to ensure your special characters are correctly readed.
 Example: "https://www.mywebsite.com.br/male/shirts" should be passed as "https%3A%2F%2Fwww.mywebsite.com.br%2Fmale%2Fshirts".

     **Examples:**
     ```